 There are three types of retinal detachments.
-The most common form is where a break in the retina’s sensory layer causing fluid to seep underneath.
+The most common form is where a break in the retina’s sensory layer causes fluid to seep underneath.
 This eventually causes a separation in the layers of the retina.
-Individuals who are particularly short sighted, with historic eye injuries or who have undergone eye surgery are most susceptible to this type of detachment.
-This is due to the thinner and more fragile retina in short sighted people.
+Individuals who are particularly short-sighted, with historic eye injuries or who have undergone eye surgery are most susceptible to this type of detachment.
+This is due to the thinner and more fragile retina in short-sighted people.
 The second most common type is due to increased traction on the retina by strands of scar or vitreous tissue which can ultimately pull the retina loose.